danilodamata/Starstour/README.md

 # Starstour
-First work using some .html knowledge
+First work using some HTML and CSS knowledge